-To accommodate large numbers of DRP, hills have been cleaned and cut indiscriminately, and shelters have been set up on the hills.
+To accommodate large numbers of DRP, the hills were cleared and forest cut indiscriminately, and shelters have been set up on the hills.
 Steps have been cut into the slope to facilitate access to the shelters.
-Hill cutting loosens the soil and can result in soil erosion, sedimentation and siltation Washing out of the valuable fertile top soil that will make the hills unsuitable for supporting any valuable vegetation cover.
+Hill cutting loosens the soil and can result in soil erosion, sedimentation and siltation.
+Washing out of the valuable fertile top soil that will make the hills unsuitable for supporting any valuable vegetation cover.
 The eroded soil will also cause stream congestion, which might hinder stream flow, which in turn will result in habitat loss, water pollution and water scarcity.
 New plantations have been made by different organizations.